frequently asked questions

 Community Memberships & Programming

-Are memberships available, and how much do they cost?
+Are passes available, and how much do they cost?

-Yes, annual, monthly and weekly passes are available and information on pricing can be found on the Passes page of our website.
+Yes, annual, monthly and weekly passes are available and information on pricing can be found on the Passes page.

 Are day use passes available?
 How much do they cost?